Reactor (album): Writing and Recording

 "Surfer Joe and Moe the Sleaze" tells a satirical tale supposedly inspired by Reprise executives Joe Smith and Mo Ostin.
-Poncho Sampedro recalls recording the song and the difficulty the band had maintaining a consistent tempo, which the band remedied through overdubbing tambourines and other percussion. "'Surfer Joe' sped up, slowed down, so we would spend time hittin' everything we could find in there to play the groove through it: banging tambourine, banging pieces of metal together, doing handclaps."
+Frank Sampedro recalls recording the song and the difficulty the band had maintaining a consistent tempo, which the band remedied through overdubbing tambourines and other percussion. "'Surfer Joe' sped up, slowed down, so we would spend time hittin' everything we could find in there to play the groove through it: banging tambourine, banging pieces of metal together, doing handclaps."
 The original 1981 album gave Neil Young sole writing credit on every track; however, the 2021 live release Way Down in the Rust Bucket added Frank Sampedro's name as a co-writer on "Surfer Joe and Moe the Sleaze".

 The song "T-Bone" has been singled out for ridicule for its simplistic lyrics.
 In a 1981 Rockline interview, Young recalled the recording of the song fondly:

 "The night we recorded that we didn't have anything else happening in particular.
 We were just in the studio and we had already recorded the song that we thought we were gonna be recording and we really felt like playing.
 So I just went in, picked up my guitar and started playing.
 If you notice, the song starts with a straight cut right through the middle.
 We'd already started playing before the machine started.
 So that was a one-shot deal.
 I just made up the lyrics and we did the whole thing that night.
 It was a one-take thing.
 It seems like the lyrics were just on my mind.
 It's very repetitive but I'm not such an inventive guy.
 I thought those two lines were good.
 Every time it sounded a little different to me when I started singing.
 Then I was thinking about something else.
 I really like that cut better than the rest on Re-ac-tor."